Kuwait mourns Emir Sheikh Sabah, veteran defender of Arab unity

 “I don’t see a major change in foreign policy under the new emir, largely because Kuwaiti foreign policy is pretty popular domestically and regionally and is seen as effective,” Courtney Freer, Research Fellow at LSE Middle East Centre, told Reuters.

-The new emir’s choice of crown prince and prime minister - who would be tasked with managing the government’s often difficult relationship with parliament - will be watched closely, at a time when Kuwait’s finances have been strained by low oil prices and the coronavirus pandemic.
+The new emir’s choice of crown prince and premier - who would be tasked with managing the government’s often difficult relationship with parliament - will be watched closely.

+“The new Emir will accede to the throne facing several tough challenges, including the coronavirus crisis, low oil prices, and delicate foreign politics,” London-based Capital Economics said in a research note.

+An immediate priority would be a long-awaited debt law allowing Kuwait to tap global markets to finance a budget deficit, it said.
+Parliament, which analysts say has posed an obstacle to reform efforts, has repeatedly rejected the law.

 Although most political power in Kuwait is in the hands of the emir, its parliament is one of the most influential elected bodies among Gulf monarchies.

-Reporting by Aziz El Yaakoubi, Lisa Barrington, Ahmed Hagagy, Hadeel Al Sayegh, Marwa Rashad, Davide Barbusica, Nayera Abdallah, Aidan Lewis, Michelle Nichols; Writing by Ghaida Ghantous, Editing by William Maclean and Giles Elgood
+Reporting by Aziz El Yaakoubi, Lisa Barrington, Ahmed Hagagy, Hadeel Al Sayegh, Marwa Rashad, Davide Barbusica, Nayera Abdallah, Ahmed Tolba, Michelle Nichols; Writing by Ghaida Ghantous, Editing by William Maclean and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.